mlnotes2718/AIAP-Technical-Assessment-Past-Years-Series/README.md

 # AIAP Technical Assessment Past Years Series

 ## Forked Introduction
 This is a forked of AIAP past years challenge exercise.
 This is a good exercise to practice your machine learning development and deployment skills.
+The following is the original content from AIAP.

 <br />